IDMNYU/CreativeCoding_Spring2021_1133_B_Bennett/Sketch_2.md

  How you structure your for-loops (calling this stamp), will control how that pattern is made.

- You are to create 5 DRASTICALLY different grid-like patterns. *Start with creating one grid.
-Then in subsequent (and different patterns), manipulate that grid so that it is less grid-like.* _How can you start to deviate from a grid?
+ You are to create 5 DRASTICALLY different grid-like patterns. <strong>Start with creating one grid.
+Then in subsequent (and different patterns), manipulate that grid so that it is less grid-like.</strong> _How can you start to deviate from a grid?
 How can that grid be transformed into a cone?
 Or strips?
 Can you skip every other one?_

  Variables, loops, and exit conditions are your key.
 Play and experiment here.
 Try different things out.
 Play with your operators in your for-loop (+, -, *, /), as well as how much you are operating by (ie, +1, -2, /.5, *5.5).